-- The principal owners all have professional negotiation training from Harvard, Wharton, Karrass, and/or Oxford University in England.
+- The ownership group has professional negotiation training from Harvard, Wharton, Karrass, and Oxford University in England.

 - By combining the negotiation expertise with relevant real estate experience, RENI is able to provide unmatched negotiation training to real estate professionals.